-Close Friend Warns Donald Trump That Impeachment Poses ‘Mortal Threat,’ In ‘CNN’ Interview Sunday
+Close Friend Warns Donald Trump That Impeachment Poses ‘Mortal Threat,’ In CNN Interview Sunday

 Pelosi announced that the impeachment inquiry into Trump’s possible violations of his oath of office will center on his dealings with Ukraine.
 As The Inquisitr reported, in the July 25 call, Trump appeared to strong-arm Zelensky, using an implied threat that the United States would withhold badly needed military aid to force Ukraine into staging a bogus “investigation” of Trump’s potential 2020 election rival, former Vice President Joe Biden.

-But in an earlier interview, speaking to National Public Radio on Thursday, Ruddy also warned Trump that he may not know what he is getting into, with a fight against Pelosi, saying that he is uncertain whether Trump “understands the implications” of the impeachment inquiry, because Trump so far has been “dismissive” of it.
+But in an earlier interview, speaking to National Public Radio on Thursday, Ruddy also warned Trump that he may not know what he is getting into with a fight against Pelosi, saying that he is uncertain that Trump “understands the implications” of the impeachment inquiry, because Trump so far has been “dismissive” of it.

 “Nancy Pelosi is the smartest person in Washington right now,” Ruddy told NPR.
 “She didn’t pull the trigger on this without knowing that she had more ammunition in her guns.”